11 Questions to Ask Potential Roommates

 Living with roommates can have a lot of perks and lead to lasting friendships.
-However, picking the right roommate is key to having a good living situation.
-Follow our guide below to know what questions to ask potential roommates to ensure you find a perfect fit.
+Picking the right roomie is key to having a good living situation.
+However, scanning for red flags, being upfront about pet peeves, and figuring out common interests with a potential roommate can be challenging.
+Do the due diligence when it comes to searching for a new roomie and avoid missing any red flags.
+Your new roommate doesn't need to be your best friend, but it's nice to get along and do fun things together from time to time.
+Follow our guide below to have a list of questions to ask potential roommates to ensure you find a perfect fit.

 1. What do you do for a living, and what is your monthly income?